The Perfect East Coast Of Australia Travel Guide 2019

 - Aussie campervans

-- Vroom – they compare most websites for best price and availability.
+- Vroom – they compare most websites for the best price and availability.

-- Holiday Autos – comparision car rental website.
+- Holiday Autos – comparison car rental website.

 If you are very flexible, you can get a relocation deal where you hire a campervan for $1 a day.
 Here you usually get 5-7 days to travel from point A to B.